kemiz/xap-4-cloudify-3/README.md

 Butterfly runs a Groovy script that prompts the user to choose:<br/>
 (1) Start a demo that connects to the myDataGrid space and performs write, read, read with JDBC, read with SQLQuery on Pojos and Documents Objects.
 When it ends, it opens a Groovy Shell as in option (2) below.<br/>
 (2) Open Groovy Interactive Shell.
 All XAP's classes are imported to the Groovy Shell.

+#####Openstack blueprint
+This blueprint has been modified to have external access of the xap plugins in separate repositories.
+Therefore the plugin implementations contained in this repository will most likely be removed in the following commits after the rest of the blueprints have been ported.
+This will allow for the plugins to be separately managed and reused by any other blueprint specifications.

+Xap config plugin repository can be found here:
+Xap plugin repository can be found here:

+Further more any script references have also been replaced with online references to provide more dynamic deployment in a way that any consecutive deployments will use the latest version of the scripts in the repository